OrtixPvP-Development/OrtixHub/README.md

 ### Terms of Service
 - You are not allowed to remove any credits (such as: File Headers, Main Command, Plugin.yml, ect...).
+- "Iusemeteor" is not allowed to use this in any way.